21.3.22

 CLOSE-UP of Pink Waterlily: Holbein Acrylic Gouache highlighted with

-I like to add some hints of spice and was happy to see the White uni-ball Signo Broad Pigment ink Pen glides over the top of the Holbein Acrylic Gouache even though the surface was textural and yet it still went down smoothy so thumbs up performance for the White uni-ball Signo Broad Pigment ink Pen.
+I like to add some hints of spice, and was happy to see the White Uni-Ball Signo Broad Pigment ink Pen glides over the top of the Holbein Acrylic Gouache, even though the surface was textural.
+Yet, it still went down smoothly, so thumbs up performance for the White Uni-Ball Signo Broad Pigment ink Pen.

 Garden Dance with Butterflies by Minaz Jantz